 Here are the steps to applying for the certified medical laboratory assistant (CMLA) certification:

-- Submit an application – Students are required to obtain the application and review the eligibility requirements for the designation in which they wish to be certified.
+- Submit an application – Students must obtain the application and review the eligibility requirements for the designation in which they wish to be certified.
 Candidates should pay special attention to the documents required when submitting the application.
 Candidates also must track the status of their application via the AMT website.
-It must be noted that the $120 application fee is non-refundable.
+It must be noted that the $135 application fee for the CMLA certification is non-refundable.

 - Await an email confirmation from AMT indicating that you have been approved to sit for the certification exam – After submitting a completed application, candidates should look forward to an email confirmation from the AMT indicating that they have been approved to test.
 On receiving approval, an “Authorization to Test” letter will be issued, including all the details necessary to schedule an examination.

 - Schedule a test administration session – All AMT examinations are administered by computer at a Pearson VUE testing center.
-Students can make an appointment at the testing center after receiving an “Authorization to Test” letter from AMT.
-Candidates are advised to make appointments to test as soon as possible, so that they can select a time, date, and test center location that best accommodates their schedules.
+After receiving an “Authorization to Test” letter from AMT, students can make an appointment at the testing center.
+Candidates are advised to make appointments to test as soon as possible to select a time, date, and test center location that best accommodates their schedules.

 - Attend the examination administration – When attending the examination administration, candidates must bring two forms of identification, bearing their name and signature, and at least one with a photograph.
 They are also advised to bring a watch.
 Please note that calculators are not permitted in the exam room.
 Examinees should be present at the administration site at least 30 minutes prior to the scheduled examination time; late arrivals may be refused admittance.
 They would then have to pay a reexamination fee and reschedule their test.

 Candidates that fail their test and still wish to be certified will have to retake the entire exam.
-They are allowed to retake the exam three additional times, up to a total of four times, for receiving certification.
+They are allowed to retake the exam three additional times, up to a total of four times, to receive certification.
 The examination may be rescheduled and retaken 45 days after the failed attempt.

-Examinees are advised to be present at the administration site at least 30 minutes prior to the scheduled examination time.
+Examinees are advised to be present at the administration site at least 30 minutes before the scheduled examination time.
 Examinees arriving late may be refused admittance by the Pearson VUE proctor.
-Late arrivals may not be allowed to enter the center and if they still wish to take the exam, they will have to pay a reexamination fee and schedule another testing appointment.
+Late arrivals may not be allowed to enter the center, and if they still wish to take the exam, they will have to pay a reexamination fee and schedule another testing appointment.